ubeninja77/hotel/README.md

 Our company has been contracted to build a booking system for a small hotel.
 This system will be used by employees who manage bookings and booking data, and will not be available to the general public.

-This system will have two parts: a user interface that runs in the terminal, and a module full of business logic, classes and methods that track which rooms are reserved, and at what dates.
+We should make a module full of business logic that tracks which rooms are reserved, and at what dates.
+This should be organized into appropriate classes and methods.

+We should use tests to verify that this system works as intended.

 We should **not** build a CLI for this project.

-Instead, we will use tests to verify that this part of the system works as intended.

 ### Project Expectations